tier4/icp_rust/README.md

 ## Debug

 Since icp_rust is implemented for no_std environment, you may need to explicitly pass `--features std` as an argument e.g. `cargo test --features std` when debugging with `println`.

+## Docs

+You can generate the API documentation with `cargo rustdoc`.
+The detailed API doc has not been created yet, though.